 Consulting in Research Data Management

 We offer you personalised advice as well as information events and workshops on the topic of research data.
-Please contact us for our services.
+Please us for our services.

 • Initial information and practical implementation of research data management